Petrelli/zhe/_pages/about.md

 What's new
 ======
-Our workshop on Edge Intelligence for Energy Efficient Content Delivery (EIEECD) will be held on Dec 2-4, 2022, in Chengdu China.
+Our workshop on Edge Intelligence for Energy Efficient Content Delivery (EIEECD) was held on Dec 2-4, 2022, in Chengdu China.
 More info can be found [here](http://2022.gpc-conf.org/workshops.html)

 For Prospective Students
 ======